intuition-dev/intuDocs/docs/README.md

 ## *Software will eat the world: The digital revolution!*
 ### We just need to make more software: better and faster.
+## INTUITION.DEV, 'It will LEAD you in the right direction'